Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Permitted commodities under this activity include iron, steel, copper, aluminium, zinc, lead, and related semi-finished forms.
 Tradeable product forms encompass billets, ingots, slabs, wire rods, blooms, and other intermediate metal outputs that sit between raw ore and finished manufactured goods.

-The activity is registered under Category: Trading with Licence Type: Trading Licence at Dubai South Business Hub Free Zone, providing a clear and recognised legal framework for international counterparties, banks, and customs authorities.
+The activity is registered under Category: Trading with License Type: Trading License at Dubai South Business Hub Free Zone, providing a clear and recognised legal framework for international counterparties, banks, and customs authorities.

-This licence is suited to a broad range of commercial profiles operating in the metals and minerals space:
+This license is suited to a broad range of commercial profiles operating in the metals and minerals space:

 The free zone structure removes the need for a local UAE sponsor, making it particularly attractive for foreign nationals and international corporate groups establishing a Middle East trading presence for the first time.

-Licence fees at Dubai South Business Hub Free Zone vary depending on the office package selected, the number of visa allocations required, and any additional regulatory approvals relevant to the specific commodities being traded.
-Typical costs include a one-time registration fee, an annual licence fee, and charges associated with the chosen workspace arrangement.
-Annual renewal fees apply to maintain the licence in good standing.
+License fees at Dubai South Business Hub Free Zone vary depending on the office package selected, the number of visa allocations required, and any additional regulatory approvals relevant to the specific commodities being traded.
+Typical costs include a one-time registration fee, an annual license fee, and charges associated with the chosen workspace arrangement.
+Annual renewal fees apply to maintain the license in good standing.

 Compliance obligations include registration for UAE Corporate Tax, which applies at a standard rate of 9% on taxable income, although qualifying free zone persons may benefit from a 0% rate on qualifying income subject to meeting specific conditions.
 Economic Substance Regulations may apply depending on the nature of activities conducted.
 Anti-money laundering considerations are particularly relevant for commodity traders and should be addressed through appropriate internal controls and due diligence procedures.